pthu/sahd/docs/words/spindle.md

 seemingly interpreting this expression as referring to a lame or cripple who needed a walking stick or crutch.
-A similar interpretation is found in the Talmud, which regards the curse concerning the מַחֲזִיק בַּפֶּלֶךְ as fulfilled with King Asa’s foot disease (b.&nbsp;Sanhedrin 48b, with reference to 1 Kgs 15:23).
+A similar interpretation is found in the Talmud, which regards the curse concerning the מַחֲזִיק בַּפֶּלֶךְ as fulfilled with King Asa’s foot disease (bSanhedrin 48b, with reference to 1 Kgs 15:23).
 Some Heb. dictionaries (Gesenius, <i>TPC</i> II, 1105; Zorell, 651)
 also suppose that in 2 Sam 3:29 פֶּלֶךְ designates
 the stick of an ill person, although they affirm that it designates a spindle in Prov 31:19.